kleinfreund/kleinfreund.de/_posts/2015-12-25-favorite-albums-of-2015.md

 <p><img src="/img/posts/albums-2015/02.jpg"></p>

 <p>My sweet-spot for Jazz, here it gets its love.
 What a journey this <b>three hour long</b> power house of a record is.
-I expect it to be on Anthony’s favorite albums of the year list right in the top 3 as well (list is up, haven’t seen it yet).
+I expect it to be on Anthony’s favorite albums of the year list right in the top 3 as well (list is up, <s>haven’t seen it yet</s> knew it.).
 Up to this point I only managed to listen through it in its entirety twice.
 There is definitely still many things to discover and learn about this record.
 Can only imagine it to get better.</p>